-Choosing the right Quantity Surveyor to produce a Depreciation Schedule for your rental property can seen daunting.
+Choosing the right Quantity Surveyor to produce a Depreciation Schedule for your rental property can seem daunting.
 Sometimes Depreciation Schedules are incorrectly called a Quantity Surveyor report and that doesn’t help either.
 That’s why we produced this list to ensure you know what to look for when choosing a Quantity Surveyor

 2. Choose A Quantity Surveyor who doesn’t charge for updates

 You may want to avoid spending more money on your rental property, but there are some things you can’t avoid.
 You might have to replace a hot water heater, a stove, or carpet.
 If that happens, your Depreciation Schedule needs to be changed.
 If it’s only a couple of items, we can do this free of charge and get the revised Schedule to you the next day.
 If it’s a bigger renovation, we’ll need a few extra details

 3. Choose a Quantity Surveyor who provides accountant friendly Depreciation Schedules

 More than 60% of our work comes to us from accountants.
 They know that we provide Depreciation Schedules that have exactly what they need i.e. the construction cost at the time of construction and a written-down value of the Assets as of the first available to lease date.
 A Depreciation Schedule that creates work for your accountant can mean extra cost for you.